Osaka, Japan

 Food Customs and Dining Etiquette:

-- Oshibori: Use the hot towel provided at restaurants to clean your hands before eating.
+- Oshibori: Use the hot towel provided at restaurants to clean your hands before meals.

-- Kuromon Ichiba Market: A food lover's paradise offering fresh seafood, fruits, and street food.
+- Kuromon Ichiba Market: Explore this bustling market for fresh seafood, fruits, and street food stalls.

 Tips for Dietary Restrictions or Food Allergies:

-- Vegetarian/Vegan: Look for Buddhist temples that offer shojin ryori, a traditional vegetarian cuisine.
+- Vegetarian/Vegan: Look for restaurants that offer shojin ryori (Buddhist vegetarian cuisine) or visit specialized vegetarian eateries.

 Budget-Friendly: